Xeronaus/Cedaruke/README.md

 ### GitHub

 ### Manually
 To download it manually, go to [Releases](https://github.com/Xeron590/Cetadustry/releases).
-Then
+Then select any version you would like to download

 ## Contact
 If you want to contact Xeron590.
 You can contact him on discord, Discord: xeronian_scariant